KUGA-01418283-Raytracing/Home/README.md

-# Kasetsart University Graphics and AI (KUGA) Laboratory
+# Ray Tracing for Entertainment Industry 01418283

 This github provides a raytracing course for beginners.

+This course is provided by Kasetsart University Graphics and AI (KUGA) Laboratory.

 Please checkout the Wiki page.